 - You will be shown numerous vehicle options and fixed-rate prices for both GrabBike and GrabCar

-- After choosing your vehicle, click Book on the bottom
+- After choosing your vehicle, click Book at the bottom

 - You will then be shown a picture of your Grab driver, the vehicle’s make and model, license plate, driver’s Grab rating, and ETA on their arrival.